syncfusion-content/maui-docs/MAUI/DataForm/floating-label-layout.md

 {% endhighlight %}
 {% endtabs %}

-N> The `TrailingView` is applicable only when `LayoutType` is `TextInputLayout`.
+N> The `TrailingView` is applicable only when the `LayoutType` is `TextInputLayout`.

 #### Leading and Trailing View Position
-The `LeadingViewPosition` and `TrailingViewPosition` properties of `DataFormItem` allow you to adjust the leading and trailing view's positions.
-The view is positioned `outside` of the container if the leading and trailing view positions are both set to `TextInputLayoutViewPosition.Outside`.
-The view is positioned `inside` the container if the leading and trailing view positions are both set to `TextInputLayoutViewPosition.Inside`.
+The `LeadingViewPosition` and `TrailingViewPosition` properties of the `DataFormItem` allow you to adjust the leading and trailing view's positions.
+The view is positioned `outside` the container if the leading and trailing view positions are set to `TextInputLayoutViewPosition.Outside`.
+The view is positioned `inside` the container if the leading and trailing view positions are set to `TextInputLayoutViewPosition.Inside`.

 {% tabs %}
 {% highlight XAML %}